The Secret of Psalm 46 (2002)

 The Earth revolves around only one sun, and has only one moon.

-The moon happens to be about four hundred times smaller than the sun.
+The moon happens to be four hundred times smaller than the sun.

-The sun happens to be about four hundred times farther away.
+The sun happens to be four hundred times farther away.

 And the apparent paths of the moon and sun in our sky happen to intersect exactly twice every month.

 Which means that every now and then, at long yet precisely predictable intervals, the lunar disc slips across the face of the sun and just barely conceals it for a few wonderful, terrible minutes.